Skip to main content

 • What camps are available to middle schoolers?

-• Middle School Stop Motion Animation (June 16-20)
+• Middle School Stop Motion Animation with ASIFA South (June 8-12)

-Dramatic Writing and Tech Production (June 16-27)
+• Elementary Writing and Production (June 22-26)

 • Can graduating seniors participate in the Script to Screen Summer Camp series?